Photos: Residential building partially collapses near Miami

 In pictures: Residential building partially collapses near Miami

 A 12-story residential building partially collapsed Thursday in the South Florida community of Surfside, killing at least one person and sparking an intense search-and-rescue effort.
-Dozens of people are still unaccounted for.
+As of Thursday evening, nearly 100 people were still unaccounted for.

 Since early Thursday morning, first responders have been working at the scene at Champlain Towers South, a few miles north of Miami Beach.
 A side of the building has fallen, leaving huge piles of rubble.